-The tenant must be given reasonable notice (verbal or in writing).
+The tenant must be given reasonable notice.
 An owner cannot enter any part of the farm used for residential purposes without the tenant’s consent.

-A tenancy for a fixed term terminates at the end of the fixed term and no notice of termination is required.
+- A tenancy on a fixed term agreement will terminates at the end of the lease and no notice of termination is required.

-To terminate a periodic tenancy the tenant must be served with written notice.
+- To terminate a periodic tenancy the tenant must be served with written notice.
 The length of notice must be at least equivalent to the length of the tenancy period.
 This means the period for which rent is paid, for example monthly or quarterly.
-In the case of sharefarming arrangements for crop growing, the notice period is 1 month, but the period of notice must end at least 1 month after the end of the current annual cropping program.
-To terminate any other arrangements, a notice period of at least 1 month is required.

-A tenancy from year to year cannot be terminated unless at least 6 months notice is given to the other party before the end of the tenancy period.
-The period of notice must end at least 1 month after the end of the annual cropping program.
+- A tenancy from year-to-year cannot be terminated unless at least six months notice is given to the other party before the end of the tenancy period.
+The period of notice must end at least one month after the end of the annual cropping program.

 These notice periods do not apply to termination for breach of the tenancy, or where the tenant and the owner have otherwise agreed on the amount of notice to be given.

-The NCAT cannot resolve disputes that involve amounts in excess of $500,000.
-In these circumstances, parties should seek independent legal advice about their options.
+The Tribunal cannot resolve disputes that involve amounts in excess of $500,000.

 NSW Civil and Administrative Tribunal